pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 The linker flags are a bit more interesting.
 First, we want to tell the linker *not* to include the standard startup code provided by the toolchain using the `-nostartfiles` flag.
 We want to write our own (plus, the standard startup code usually won't fit your MCU as some details vary from one MCU to another).

-We also tell the linker not to link against any of the standard C libraries with the `-nostdlib` flag.
-This is an even broader directive than `-nolibc` which is also commonly used. `-nostdlib` also excludes libraries like  `libgcc` (the GCC support library) or `libm` (the math library).
-We exclude these standard libraries because they are often unneeded, or larger than we can really afford for our resource constrained microcontroller-based embedded system.
-Instead, we allow the linker to link against a smaller and more efficient set of libraries with the `--specs=nano.specs` flag.
+We also tell the linker to link against a smaller and more efficient set of standard C libraries with the `--specs=nano.specs` flag.
 Specifically, this tells the linker it can use the [newlib](https://en.wikipedia.org/wiki/Newlib) library.
-We also tell the linker to replace the standard C library functions that rely on OS syscalls with stubs using the `--specs=nosys.specs` flag.
+We also tell the linker to replace the standard C library OS syscalls with stubs using the `--specs=nosys.specs` flag.
 This declares a set of function stubs ("syscalls" like `_close` or `_sbrk`) that we can define if we need to emulate the behavior of a system call (like `printf`).

-We also add `-lc` and `-lgcc` flags to allow linking against just the bare minimum set of C standard functions like `strcmp`.
-While `-nostdlib` and `-lc`/`-lgcc` might seem contradictory, they can be used together to achieve fine-grained control over what parts of the standard library are available to the linker.
+We also add `-lc`.
+This flag tells the linker to link with the standard C library.
+This includes things like:
+* Input/output functions (like printf, scanf, fopen, fclose).
+* String manipulation functions (like strcpy, strlen).
+* Memory allocation functions (like malloc, free).
+* Mathematical functions (like sqrt, sin).
+* And many others..

+On top of that, we add `-lgcc`.
+This flag tells the linker to link with the GCC support library.
+This library contains functions that are used internally by the GCC compiler, such as soft floating point operations.
+Recall that our MCU is a Cortex-M0+, which does not support HW floating point instructions.
+The compiler must use "soft" floating point arithmatic instead.

-Altogether, the `-nostdlib`, `--specs=nano.specs`, `--specs=nosys.specs`, `-lc`, and `-lgcc` linker directives ensure we have a minimal C runtime environment for our STM32G0xx projects, but allow us to use functions like `strcmp` or override `printf` if we want to.
+Altogether, these linker directives ensure we have a minimal C runtime environment for our STM32G0xx projects, but allow us to use functions like `strcmp` or override `printf` if we want to.

 Finally, we add `-Wl,--gc-section` to the linker flags to tell the linker to remove any unused code or data after everything is linked together (sort of like garbage collection at the end of linking).

+I also find it convenient to add `-Wl,--print-memory-usage` to the list of linker flags.
+This will print firmware size info after linking.

 ```
 LDFLAGS = -nostartfiles
-LDFLAGS += -nostdlib --specs=nano.specs --specs=nosys.specs -lc -lgcc
+LDFLAGS += --specs=nano.specs --specs=nosys.specs -lc -lgcc
 LDFLAGS += -Wl,--gc-section
+LDFLAGS += -Wl,--print-memory-usage
 ```

 Next, list the linkerscript, source file, and define the intermediate and final output .elf and .bin files: